tasdikrahman/tasdikrahman.me/_posts/2019-04-04-self-hosting-highly-available-kubernetes-cluster-aws-google-cloud-azure.md

 As the core control plane objects are running as kubernetes objects like deployments, you can increase their replica count and make it scale up/down to the desired number which you would want.

-Wouldn't really affect the scheduler/controller-manager/api operations too much if you are thinking of scaling them up and expecting perfomance improvement as each of them take a lock on etcd and elect a leader, hence only one of them is active at any given point.
+Wouldn't really affect the scheduler/controller-manager/api operations too much if you are thinking of scaling them up and expecting performance improvement as each of them take a lock on etcd and elect a leader, hence only one of them is active at any given point.

 #### Streamlined cluster lifecycle management